willemt/dogebox/SPEC.rst

 =================================
 All messages are sent using the Bittorrent protocol with some specific one-folder extensions.

-These are below:
+These extensions are below:

 Handshake message
 ~~~~~~~~~~~~~~~~~
 Handshake messages are sent at the beginning of the connection.
+The Bittorrent handshake is not used.
 Handshake messages have the following message format:

 +----------------+-----------+----------------------------------------------+